- The adoption of video conferencing platforms has surged due to the coronavirus pandemic.

 Today, the implementation of AI in video conferencing has already made video meetings better than ever before.
 Now, there is no need to spend time clicking buttons or entering codes to launch a meeting.
 Users can simply start, join, or end a meeting by speaking commands to voice-based AI.
 This in many ways is how people interact with Alexa (you can even using Alexa for this).

 AI has also added the feature of Voice-to-text transcription.
 This feature enables the user to take meeting notes during video meetings.
 This is intended for individuals and their teams to concentrate on what’s being said, it focuses on boosting efficiency and collaboration.
 This feature is offered on several video conferencing apps including Otter Voice Meeting Notes, Zoom, and others.
 Voice-to-text transcription is machine-learning-based technology that will get more accurate and smart as more people will use it.

 AI is growing every day and there are several debated if it will, one day, replace the human race.
 Well, I don’t know!
 And most of the assumptions made by scientists are against it.
-So, while humans will be solely responsible in decision making, AI will play a major role in supporting their decisions making by simplifying aggregated valuable information from calls.
-And in the future, the video or VOIP will be one of the most common ways of communication.
+So, while humans will be solely responsible for decision-making, AI will play a major role in supporting their decisions making by simplifying aggregated valuable information from calls.
+And in the future, video or VOIP will be one of the most common ways of communication.
 This will not only increase efficiency but also accelerate the discovery of solutions.